 About Creamy Lime Vinaigrette:

-I pulled this recipe off Epicurious.
+I pulled this recipe from Epicurious.
 I had decided it was just the thing.
-And it was super creamy but when I tasted it?
+And it was super creamy, but when I tasted it?
 Dull, dull, dull.
 I noticed the recipe was from 1993, and that was before the current flavor explosion we’re going through!
-Thank you Internet, for that!
+Thank you, Internet, for that!
+Could you imagine if we were all eating these days w/o the internet?

 So I amped up the flavors, and still a bit doubtful, tossed it in the fridge.
 That short rest time worked a small miracle.
-When I pulled the dressing out it was like magic.
+When I pulled the dressing out, it was like magic.
 A little “kicky” but not overwhelming.
 In my mind, a dressing needs a little kick to stand up to all the flavors of a salad.
+Note: it was even better the next day.

 Making Creamy Lime Vinaigrette:

-So many dressings including lime also include cilantro.
-If you want cilantro just tear off a small handful to add the Creamy Lime Vinaigrette.
-Personally, I’m not a huge fan of cilantro and does it seem to you that cilantro is in everything these days?
+So many dressings, including lime, also include cilantro.
+If you want cilantro, just tear off a small handful to add to the Creamy Lime Vinaigrette.
+Personally, I’m not a huge fan of cilantro, and does it seem to you that cilantro is in everything these days?
 If you’re down with it, go for it!

 Saving Money on Creamy Lime Vinaigrette:

 Do watch for specials at the store on the lime.
-Sometimes you’ll find them packaged in bundles and sometimes those bundles aren’t the greatest deals because they’re older limes.
+Sometimes you’ll find them packaged in bundles, and sometimes those bundles aren’t the greatest deals because they’re older limes.
 Limes go on sale.
 Pick up extra when you see them, for the current week and the week after.
-The color doesn’t matter with the limes, as long as they’re sound.
+The color doesn’t matter with the limes, as long as they’re sound and there is no browning.
 Pick up several in your hand to get an idea of the weight and buy the heaviest.

 I stock up for the year on condiments during the summer sales.
-Watch for low, low prices around the summer holidays and sporadically through summer.
-If you miss the summer sales, look for great pricing around the Superbowl.
+Watch for low, low prices around the summer holidays and sporadically through the summer.
+If you miss the summer sales, look for great pricing around the Super Bowl.

-I do have a strategy for buying olive oil and it is an item I’ll save or look for coupons for.
-I’ll watch for the sales, buy one, get second one for 50 percent off, or buy two specials.
+I do have a strategy for buying olive oil, and it is an item I’ll save or look to see if there are coupons.
+I’ll watch for the sales, buy one, get a second one for 50 percent off, or buy two specials.
 Generally, I’ll get a great price.
-Costco and Aldi have great prices and you no longer need to buy a giant can of it at Costco so that a reasonable person or family can go through it with no worries.
-Higher end olive oils from Trader Joes are generally reasonable.
+Costco, Lidl, and Aldi have great prices, and you no longer need to buy a giant can of it at Costco so that a reasonable person or family can go through it with no worries.
+Higher-end olive oils from Trader Joe’s are generally reasonable.
 Olive oil is my choice of oil for most cooking.

 - 2 garlic cloves, minced and mashed to a paste with 1/4 teaspoon salt